Zettlr/zettlr-docs/docs/en/getting-started/get-involved.md

 If you are beginning to work on something, remember to announce this on the issue tracker so that we know what is being worked on.

+!!! note

-> [The development guide can be found in our README](https://github.com/Zettlr/Zettlr#contributing-code), including setup instructions and a documentation of available commands.
+    [The development guide can be found in our README](https://github.com/Zettlr/Zettlr#contributing-code), including setup instructions and a documentation of available commands.